Padma Choling: Chairmanship

 Personally, he has been described as "stern, but... amiable" in contrast to his "soft-spoken" predecessor Qiangba Puncog.
 In addition to stability and ethnic harmony, he has set a goal of 12 percent GDP growth and a ¥4,000 per capita GDP for farmers and herders in the Tibet Autonomous Region.
 To bring this about, he has signed an agreement with the Ministry of Commerce of the Central Government to allow it to promote trade with South Asia, including Nepal.
 Padma is of the opinion that there is no "issue of Tibet" that the Dalai Lama says, and questions the Lama's ability to judge the situation in Tibet since he has not been in Tibet since 1959.

 On the issue of religion, Padma has said that he and the Karmapa, Ogyen Trinley Dorje are "mates from the same hometown".
 At the 2010 National People's Congress, he announced that the choosing of the 15th Dalai Lama would abide by the "requirements of Tibetan Buddhist tradition", including approval by the government, instead of being the choice of the 14th Dalai Lama.
-Already, he has dismissed the Dalai Lama's choice for the 11th Panchen Lama as "invalid"..
+Already, he has dismissed the Dalai Lama's choice for the 11th Panchen Lama as "invalid".

 Moreover, Pema Thinley, said at a Press Conference that Gedun Choki Nyima - the child recognized by the Dalai Lama as the reincarnation of the 10th Panchen Lama - is an ordinary person, and that he and his parents wanted to stay away from public attention for their own safety.

 On 17 March 2018, Padma was elected as the Vice Chairperson of the Standing Committee of the National People's Congress.

 Padma is a member of the 18th Central Committee of the Chinese Communist Party.

+In July 2022, he was appointed as the president of the China Society for Human Rights Studies.